MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_signing_deleted.md

 -   4. Click Unblock.

- If a script that was downloaded from the Internet is digitally signed, but you have not yet chosen to trust its publisher, [!INCLUDE[wps_2](../Token/wps_2_md.md)] displays the following message:
+ If a script that was downloaded from the Internet is digitally signed, but you have not yet chosen to trust its publisher, Windows PowerShell displays the following message:

 ```
 Do you want to run software from this untrusted publisher?